tibs/explain-kafka-with-python-datastructures/notes.rst

 However, they should be mentioned, so I do need an understanding here of how we *would* simulate them.

+  Brokers allow replication of partitions across physical devices (???).
+Each broker will contain multiple partitions, and each partition will be on multiple brokers.
+So if a device goes down, the data is not lost.

 **TBD: Work out how we'd do "brokers" if we did want to.**